Why Whole-Home Pipe Upgrades Are Becoming More Common in Aging Houses

 Employers must take proactive steps to ensure a safe work environment:

 • Training Programs: Providing employees with comprehensive training on safety protocols, equipment use, and emergency procedures.
 On another note, keeping safety top of mind should always be a priority.
+Workers working at height should undergo training first and obtain a height safety certification.
 Investing in elevated workplace hazard prevention training demonstrates a commitment to staff wellbeing and legal compliance.
 It can also minimise disruptions caused by accidents, creating a more productive work environment.

 • Policy Enforcement: Establishing clear policies against workplace violence, harassment, and bullying, with transparent disciplinary measures for violations.